burtonrj/CytoPy/docs/source/1_install.rst

 Getting started
 ****************

 .. note:: CytoPy assumes you are familiar with Python version 3, have some experience with object-orientated programming, Numpy and Pandas.
 Preferably you also have some experience with Scikit-Learn and general data science principles.

-If the above note is daunting, please don't threat!
+If the above note is daunting, please don't fret!
 There are lots of resources linked below and I believe with 6/8 weeks hard work anyone can grasp enough to start using CytoPy.
 So if you're brand new to Python, please start at one of the following resources: